unlock-protocol/unlock/unlock-protocol.com/blog/unlocking-smart-contracts.md

 From your smart contract, you simply call `getHasValidKey` on the Lock to see if the user should gain access.

-A simple example of how this may be leveraged is to unlock a paid-only feature in your contract.
+A simple example is unlocking a paid-only feature in your contract.
 Let me show you how…

 ```
 pragma solidity ^0.5.0;